cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 - Backup to avoid losing data and to archive it properly for the future
 - The data can be made publicly available after the 2 year embargo
 - Make data easier to discover and usable by others in the future
----
-# We had many IT tasks
-We juggled the data management with many other tasks:

 --

-- Setup the data storage (2 NAS, 64 TB, 2 UPS, etc.)
---

-- Create utilities to backup from USB hard disks and network-attached computers

---
-- Create an intranet webpage for the data entry, utilities and to disseminate information on board

---
-- Design and implement an e-mail system that works with an unstable 128 kbit connection for 80 people

---
-- Create a way to upload videos for the news (we had journalists on board)

---
-- Download data (ice images, weather models) for the scientists

---
-- Help scientists to connect different equipment (like snow flake counter)

---
-- Fix a winch (software part)
---

-- ...
+Bear in mind: we had many other tasks (bigger one the email system)
 ---
 # science-data-management
-Jen said: Can you help me build a database?
+Data manager (Jen) said: Can you help me build a database?
 --